-The organisation is inadequate.
+The organisation is good.

 The childminder provides clear routines and organised activities which give children confidence in the setting.
-Children benefit from the relevant experience of child care and the two childminders work well together to meet their needs.
+Children benefit from the relevant experience of childcare and the two childminders work well together to meet their needs.
 The well planned and well resourced service allows children to experience a wide variety of stimulating and interesting activities.

-The documentation kept enhances the care provided by being relevant and well organised, however the record of attendance should indicate clearly which childminder is caring for children.
+The documentation kept enhances the care provided by being relevant and well organised.
+There is a record of which childminder is caring for children.
 The childminder ensures records are securely stored to ensure confidentiality of information.
-She has written agreements with parents, contracts and has a daily diary about the children.
+She has written agreements with parents, contracts and has a daily diary about the children to ensure parents are well informed and the care of children meets their agreement.
 She has current public liability insurance cover so that children are well protected.
-However, as noted previously, she has not planned effectively to renew her first aid training which expired in May 2006.
-This is a requirement of her registration which is not met and results in children being put at risk.
 She displays her certificate on the wall as is required.
+All suitable checks are in place for the adults living and working on the premises to protect children.

-Overall the provision does not meet the needs of the range of children for whom it provides.
+Overall the provision meets the needs of the range of the children for whom it provides